-Our 18-acre yacht center in Beaufort by the Sea in North Carolina was designed from the ground up to cater to traditional yachts and centrally located on the Intracoastal Waterway, the same distance from Miami or New York.
+Our 18-acre yacht center in Beaufort by the Sea in North Carolina was designed from the ground up to cater to traditional yachts and centrally located at Mile Marker 198 on the Intracoastal Waterway, the same distance from Miami or New York.

-As you look through these pages, you will find not only our work on the celebrated such as the “Honey Fitz,” the 1930 93’ Defoe that served as the eighth presidential yacht and the 1933 Wheeler Playmate, “Pilar” film double but the less famous but no less loved yachts of generations past.
+As you look through these pages, you will find not only our work on the celebrated, such as the "Honey Fitz," the 1930 93' Defoe that served as the eighth yacht for U.S. presidents and the 1933 Wheeler Playmate "Pilar," a film double of the original, but the less famous but no less loved yachts of generations past.